misiektoja/instagram_monitor/docs/installation.md

 # Installation

 Choose one installation method.
 You do not need both Python and Docker.
 PyPI is usually the easiest local option.
-Docker Compose is usually the easiest container option because it keeps your settings, private values, downloaded files and saved Instagram login when the container is replaced.
+The direct Docker image is the fastest container option.
+Docker Compose takes one extra download but gives you shorter commands for later runs.

 <a id="requirements"></a>
 ## Requirements